 This is a scenic and fun trail through rolling high elevation terrain, utilizing old forest roads as well as singletrack.
-Much of the Continental Divide Trail in New Mexico is unmapped and some sections of the established route haven't been built yet, the singletrack sections of this segment were built a few years ago.
+Much of the established Continental Divide Trail route through New Mexico is primitive; the Hopewell Trail's singletrack sections were built a few years ago.

-Most of the trail is recognizable, but signage is minimal so look for the CDT markers along the way or use the MTB Project mobile app
+While most of the trail is recognizable, signage is minimal so look closely for the CDT markers along the way or use the MTB Project mobile app

 .
 There are a couple trail junctions that can be confusing but are marked.
 The Tres Piedras Ranger District has area maps, and they always seem enthusiastic to share information.

-This segment begins at the southwest corner of the Hopewell Lake Campground off of US 64 between Tres Piedras and Tierra Amarillo.
-The easiest access point is where the trail crosses Forest Road 42B, 0.9 miles from the highway.
-Here, there are dispersed campsites and plenty of parking if you don't want to use the fee areas.
-You can ride back to the campground and loop onto the trail or bypass the first section which climbs from the campground to Burned Mountain Trail (Forest Road 91B)
+This trail begins at the southwest corner of the Hopewell Lake Campground off of US 64 between Tres Piedras and Tierra Amarillo.
+The easiest access point is where the CDT crosses the Burned Mountain Trail (Forest Road 91B)

-At the campground, there is a sign with a CDT marker.
-Follow the trail across a meadow then climb a short ways to FR 42B.
-Cross the road onto a spur road and follow the markers past the dispersed campsites for 0.2 miles; the singletrack begins here.
+In the campground, there is a signpost with a CDT marker.
+The trail crosses a meadow then winds through the forest as it climbs to 91B.
+Cross onto a spur road and follow the markers past the dispersed campsites for 0.2 miles - the singletrack begins here.

-The first section is a gradual climb where scattered rocks and some roots require a bit of technical maneuvering, then a brief sprint along a doubletrack before transitioning to singletrack for the descent.
-Smooth and flowing in places, rocky and bumpy in others, and with a couple flat sections where the trail is sunk into the earth, the trail meanders through old mining prospects, grazing meadows, and forest roads before dropping into an aspen grove.
+The next section is a gradual climb where scattered rocks and some roots require a bit of technical maneuvering, then a brief sprint along a doubletrack before transitioning to singletrack for the descent - smooth and flowing in places, rocky and bumpy in others.
+With a couple flat sections where the trail is sunk into the earth, the trail meanders through old mining prospects, grazing meadows and forest roads before dropping into an aspen grove.

-Eight curvy switchbacks precede a descending traverse across an open meadow with rolling drainages before dropping onto Burned Mountain Trail (Forest Road 91B)
+Eight curvy switchbacks precede a fast descending traverse across an open meadow with rolling drainages before dropping onto the Burned Mountain Trail (Forest Road 91B)